gitter-badger/glagol/README.md

   being bound to chokidar's `added` event)
 * saving a notion created during runtime twice causes crash (because there is still a listener for `changed`)
-* you need to be in the correct directory to start a launcher script.

 ## In a nutshell